What Is an Off-Grid Solar System?

 What's the difference between on-grid and off-grid PV systems?

-On-grid photovoltaic (PV) systems are connected to the public electricity grid, allowing for energy exchange, while off-grid systems operate independently, relying solely on solar panels and battery storage.
+On-grid photovoltaic systems exchange power with the public grid, while off-grid systems run entirely on their own solar panels and battery storage.

 Here are a few key differences between on-grid and off-grid solar systems: